-V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment. ^(Core) V.A.1.a).(1) The evaluation must include review and discussion with each fellow of his or her education record documenting completion of all required components at the time of the evaluation of the program, evaluations of his or her clinical and didactic work by supervisors and teachers, and his or her patient log documenting all clinical experiences. ^(Detail) V.A.1.a).(2) Assessment should include quarterly written evaluations of all fellows by all supervisors and the directors of clinical components of the program. ^(Detail) throughout the course of members to reinforce we deficiencies.
-This feedba to achieve the Milestones Faculty members should provide feedback frequently f each rotation.
-Fellows require feedback from faculty ell-performed duties and tasks, as well as to correct ack will allow for the development of the learner as they strive s.
-More frequent feedback is strongly encouraged for fellows at may result in a poor final rotation evaluation.
-V.A.1.b) Evaluation must be documented at the completion of the assignment. ^(Core) V.A.1.b).(1) Evaluations must be completed at least every three months. ^(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members);

-V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow and.
+V.A.1.a)

+Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
 (Core)

+V.A.1.a).(1)

+This must include review of fellow cases logged in the ACGME Case Log System.
+(Core)

+Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
+Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
+This feedback will allow for the development of the learner as they strive to achieve the Milestones.
+More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.

+V.A.1.b) Evaluation must be documented at the completion of the assignment.
+(Core)

+V.A.1.b).(1) Evaluations must be documented at least every three months.
+(Core)

+V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)

+V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and.
+(Core)

-performance and improvement toward unsupervised practice.
+V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)